 - Prepare a strategy to present any details that could challenge your eligibility for compensation

-For example, telling your attorney about preexisting conditions you had before the accident helps him or her prepare a strategy for informing the insurance company, thus limiting any potential damage to your claim.
+For example, telling your attorney about preexisting conditions you had before the accident can benefit your claim.
+Knowing about your prior injuries up front gives your attorney the ability to prepare a strategy for handling your claim.
+When dealing with the insurance company, it also helps to limit any potential damage to your claim’s value.

 Injured in a Car Crash?
 Jay Trucks is Ready to Help

-After a car crash that causes you serious harm, having an experienced attorney on your side to protect your interests can give you peace of mind.
+After a car crash that causes you serious harm, having an experienced attorney protecting your interests can give you peace of mind.

-At Jay Trucks, our qualified attorneys have extensive experience and knowledge of the law.
-We have a proven track record, recovering millions for our clients, and are prepared to seek the maximum compensation possible on your behalf.
+At Jay Trucks, our qualified attorneys have extensive knowledge of the law.
+We have a proven track record and are prepared to seek the maximum compensation possible on your behalf.

 Call today to get answers to your legal questions.
 There is no cost for this initial consultation and no obligation to hire our services.
 If we represent you, there are also no upfront costs to pay.
-We do not get paid until the legal process concludes, and only if we recover compensation for you.
+We do not get paid unless we recover compensation for you.